terminallycurious8080/quick-portfolio/README.md

 ### Roadmap

-This project has been discontinued and is no longer actively maintained.
-No new features or fixes will be added.
-If you're interested in contributing, feel free to fork the repository and customize it to your needs.
+This project was forked from https://github.com/evanca/quick-portfolio - Shout out to evanca!
+If you're interested in making this more your own, feel free to fork the repository and customize it to your needs.
 ___

 ### References